-Remember, if you experience a sewage stoppage, sewer backup, blockage or overflow, remember to contact Spotsylvania County Utilities first.
-Sewage stoppages, sewer backups, and other sewer emergencies can be time-consuming, costly and inconvenient.
-You can help prevent sewage stoppages, sewer backups and other sewer emergencies in your home or business by being careful about what you place in your sewer system.
+Remember, if you experience a sewage stoppage, sewer backup, blockage, or overflow, remember to contact Spotsylvania County Utilities first.
+Sewage stoppages, sewer backups, and other sewer emergencies can be time-consuming, costly, and inconvenient.
+You can help prevent sewage stoppages, sewer backups, and other sewer emergencies in your home or business by being careful about what you place in your sewer system.
 For other types of helpful information, please visit the Infiltration and Inflow page and the Fats, Oils & Grease page.

 What Not to Put in the System